Table of contents

 Pricing for Supermetrics starts at $39 a month.

 Improvado has no free trial period, so you can’t test its performance before purchasing it.
-Additionally, keep in mind that this tool doesn’t collect data on user behavior and doesn’t perform cohort analysis.
+Additionally, keep in mind that this tool doesn’t collect data about user behavior and doesn’t perform cohort analysis.

 Improvado has custom pricing for data analysis.